 Early Notables of the Jamerson family (pre 1700)

-More information is included under the topic Early Jamerson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) are included under the topic Early Jamerson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jamerson family to Ireland